Juan S. Bonifacino, Ph.D.

 Section on Intracellular Protein Trafficking

 We investigate the molecular mechanisms by which transmembrane proteins (referred to as cargo) are sorted to different compartments of the endomembrane system in eukaryotic cells.
 The system consists of an array of membrane-enclosed organelles including the endoplasmic reticulum (ER), the Golgi apparatus, the trans-Golgi network (TGN), endosomes, lysosomes, lysosome-related organelles (LROs) (e.g., melanosomes), and various domains of the plasma membrane in polarized cells (e.g., epithelial cells and neurons).
 Transport of cargo between these compartments is mediated by carrier vesicles or tubules that bud from a donor compartment, translocate through the cytoplasm, and eventually fuse with an acceptor compartment.
 Work in our laboratory focuses on the molecular machineries that mediate these processes, including (1) sorting signals and adaptor proteins that select cargo proteins for packaging into the transport carriers, (2) microtubule motors that drive movement of the transport carriers and other organelles through the cytoplasm, and (3) tethering factors that promote fusion of the transport carriers to acceptor compartments.
 We study these machineries in the context of different intracellular transport pathways, including endocytosis, recycling to the plasma membrane, retrograde transport from endosomes to the TGN, biogenesis of lysosomes and LROs, and polarized sorting in epithelial cells and neurons.
-We apply knowledge gained from this research to the elucidation of disease protein trafficking diseases such as the pigmentation and bleeding disorder Hermansky-Pudlak syndrome (HPS) and the neuro-cutaneous disorder MEDNIK syndrome and a subset of hereditary spastic paraplegias.
+We apply knowledge gained from this research to the elucidation of disease protein trafficking diseases such as the pigmentation and bleeding disorder Hermansky-Pudlak syndrome (HPS), the neuro-cutaneous disorder MEDNIK syndrome and a subset of hereditary spastic paraplegias.
 In addition, we study how the molecular mechanisms of protein transport are exploited by intracellular pathogens such as HIV-1.